jpweiss/code-sample.nl-fit/README.md

 the C++11 standard) and best-practices.
 (The FORTRAN comes from a standard scientific library; the C/C++ code is mine.)

-> Note:  The presence of the external FORTRAN library is why GitHub
+> Note:  GitHub misidentifies the language of this repository as
-> misidentifies the language of this repository as "FORTRAN".
-The
+> "HTML", due to the source-code documentation.
+The language of this
-> language of this repository is really C++.
+> repository should really be "C++".

 ---